Meeker Office Closure

 Colorado Driver’s License or Colorado Identification Card

-To claim Colorado residency, the customer must hold a valid Colorado Driver's License or Colorado Identification Card.
+To claim Colorado residency, the customer must hold a valid Colorado Driver's License or Colorado Identification Card for a minimum of six months.
 The physical residence address provided to buy or apply for a license must be the same as the address given for Colorado state income tax purposes.

-To claim Colorado residency, the customer must hold a current, valid Colorado driver's license or Colorado identification card.
-The physical residence address provided to buy or apply for a CPW product must be the same as the address given for Colorado state income tax purposes.
+To claim Colorado residency, the customer must hold a valid Colorado Driver's License or Colorado Identification Card for a minimum of six months.
+The physical residence address provided to buy or apply for a license must be the same as the address given for Colorado state income tax purposes.

 Identification Issued Less Than Six Months Ago